-In other words, in the City of Rochester, applicants can have yearly incomes as high as \$37,400 and still get a 5% property tax exemption.
-If your income exceeds the current limit you may still qualify for the Enhanced STAR.
+In other words, in the city of Rochester, applicants can have yearly incomes as high as \$37,400 and still get a 5% property tax exemption.
+If your income exceeds the current limit for the Senior Citizen Tax exemption, you may still qualify for the Enhanced STAR exemption or credit.
 To see if you qualify, call the Senior Exemption hotline at (585) 428-6994.